momentohq/client-sdk-python/CONTRIBUTING.md

 ### Developing new test cases?

 Because we have both an asyncio and a synchronous client, we develop tests for both.
 Fear not!
 This is not twice the work.
-Since the synchronous client delegates behavior to the asynchronous one, we can re-use the async test cases.
+Since the synchronous client code and tests are generated from the asynchronous ones, we can re-use the async test cases.

 When developing new test cases, only write tests for the async client in the appropriate `test_*_async.py` file.
 Then run `make gen-sync` to generate the synchronous client